BuildForSDGCohort2/Ecargo/README.md

 The problem we set out to solve is that of <b>The need to revitalize and improve Africa's Cargo/Shippment industry and make it more attractive and flexible with the intension of generating more income without discouraging clients.</b>

-<b>How much impact the product could have in its stated SDG.</b>
+<b>How much impact the product could have in its stated SDG.</b></br>

 A core mission of E-Cargo is to cause impact on the environment.
-Sustainability is in the DNA of the entire project.
+Sustainability is in the DNA of the entire project. </br>
-In the end, we want to sustain cargo owners and drivers in business by creating easy access to clients, it's a field of creating employement.
+In the end, we want to sustain cargo owners and drivers in business by creating easy access to clients, it's a field of creating employement.</br>
 Travelling a long journey with small quantity of load is a lost in revenue, while don't we give access to other shippers along the same route?
-The end result is that clients can plan their loads more holistically.
+The end result is that clients can plan their loads more holistically.</br>

-<b>The launch of E-Cargo will create new avenues for carriers and shippers to achieve their goals.</b>
+<b>The launch of E-Cargo will create new avenues for carriers and shippers to achieve their goals.</b></br>

-<b>Authors</b>
+<b>Authors</b></br>

 Robert Akromond --Technical Team Lead --@akromond</br>
 Bola Bally</br>